 What is a pictogram?

-Pictogram is the term used in the signage world.
-A pictogram is an image that easily identified as the physical object which it is representing.
+Pictogram is a term used in the signage world.
+A pictogram is an image that can be easily identified as the physical object which it is representing.
 It can also be called an icon, drawing, or symbol.
 The goal of a pictogram is to be easily recognized.

 There are 3 pictogram categories:

 1. Pictograms are required on signs that assist people with disabilities.